What Is a Trading Journal?

 What did you do well?

-A green day where you broke all your rules is not a good day.
-A red day where you followed your process perfectly is not a bad day.
+A green day where you broke every rule is a bad day.
+A red day where you followed your process is a good day.

 Weekly and Monthly Reviews